HCHR-WA is currently organized into the following four committees.

 We welcome your participation!
 Please email us if you are interested.

 (4) Membership and Organizing – Responsible for creating and executing organizing plans at the grassroots and coalition levels to advance the HCHR WA campaign on a timeline that meets benchmarks (yet to be determined) adopted for 2019-20.
-Currently includes representatives from IAM 751 (Boeing Machinists) Retirees Club, NARAL-Pro Choice WA, NOW Tacoma-Pierce County, North Seattle Progressives, Retired Public Employees Council of WA, Seattle Indivisible, WA State Alliance for Retired Americans.
-Co-Chairs David Loud (PSARA) and Nathan Rodke (WA CAN).
+Currently includes representatives from IAM 751 (Boeing Machinists) Retirees Club, Pro-Choice Washington, NOW Tacoma-Pierce County, North Seattle Progressives, Retired Public Employees Council of WA, Seattle Indivisible, WA State Alliance for Retired Americans.
+Co-Chairs: John Godfrey, Lead Organizer at Washington Community Action Network (WACAN) and Amy Leong, Lead Community Organizer at Asian Pacific American Labor Alliance (APALA).

 If you are interested in working on a committee, please email the Co-Chairs.